 Please Note: Undergraduate participation in study abroad programs offered by institutions outside of Columbia University (i.e. Columbia-approved study abroad programs) is suspended through fall 2021.
 Please check with The Center for Undergraduate Global Engagement for future study abroad semesters.

 - You must be an enrolled student in good academic and disciplinary standing with a minimum cumulative GPA of 3.0, and must maintain a 3.0 GPA during the semester preceding the study abroad program.

 - You must meet the prerequisites of your chosen program.
 Please be aware of any disciplinary and language requirements.

-- If you are on leave or withdraw from the term in which you are applying to study abroad, you will no longer be eligible to study abroad and any prior approval will be rescinded.
+- Students must be actively enrolled during the term of application submission.
+Additionally, if a student is on leave or withdraws from the term in which they are applying to study abroad, they will no longer be eligible to study abroad and any prior approval will be rescinded.

 - Grades of Incomplete (IN) or AR must be resolved prior to departure for all study abroad programs.